Navecode-dev/production-planning-system/README.md

 ## Acknowledgments

 This project demonstrates the practical implementation of decision support systems and inventory optimization techniques in production planning contexts.
-It was developed as part of [your purpose - thesis/coursework/professional project].
+It was developed as part of my thesis.

 ---